IMLaoJI/realworld-scotty-hs/README.md

 From there, update the appropriate configs in `conduit.json`
  - It's already set with sensible defaults; be sure to double-check the postgres connection string
  - there is a `conduit-schema.json` for your convenience as well that provides extra info
+ - If necessary, you can set the `CONDUIT_CONFIG` env var to to some custom config path

 Then, you can start the app via `cabal run app`, or run the unit tests w/ `cabal run spec`.